Completely Unnecessary Translator

 - A lot of senior Polish military officers during World War II previously served in German or Austrian armed forces during World War I and spoke German fluently.
 However, in German captivity, many insisted on having translators.
 One example of this is Admiral Jozef Unrug, who was a high ranking German navy officer during World War I and actually spoke Polish poorly when he was called upon to head the navy of reborn Poland.
 He never spoke a word of German in captivity, even when the Germans brought his old friends and colleagues from his days in German navy in attempt to gain his cooperation.

-- In late 19th and early 20th centuries, many diplomats and military officers were multilingual and could carry on Bilingual Dialogue.
+- In late 19th and early 20th centuries, many military officers were multilingual and could carry on Bilingual Dialogue.
 In some cases, however, this was abused as a point of insult.
 For example, in 1940, the British and French high commands were not especially cordial with each other, despite being allies.
 French General Gamelin, the supreme commander of the allied ground forces in France, had habit of holding joint meetings speaking only in French that was spoken so rapidly and peremptorily that even the bilingual British generals had trouble understanding.